Rental Contract 2016-17

 - The Contract dates set forth herein include the following exceptions:

-- Residents who are graduating in June may request permission through the Assistant Director for Residential Life to stay past 5 p.m. on Friday, June 10, 2016.
+Residents who are graduating in June may request permission in advance through the Assistant Director for Residential Life to stay past residential closing at 5 p.m. on Friday, June 16, 2017.

 Dining Plan Requirements